-Process Affected: (See process descriptions in Appendix A) Process 3 - DBE Quarterly Reporting and Project Closeout
+Process 3 - DBE Quarterly Reporting and Project Closeout

 Each project RCE submits a certified SCDOT Construction DBE Quarterly Report Form to the DBE Reporting Unit each quarter that denotes how much a DBE firm was paid during the period from the prime contractor.
 Payment support is not submitted along with the report certified by the prime.